iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Fitzpatrick Functions.md

 \end{aligned}
 $$

 which is by the equality case from lemma 3.8.2.
-Continuing from (*) by substiting the above we have:
+Continuing from (*) by substituting the above we have:

 $$
 \begin{aligned}